yig/plot2gltf/README.md

-## About
+# plot2gltf

-A [Claude](https://claude.ai)-created Python module to save different types of geometry to `glTF`.
+A [Claude](https://claude.ai)-created Python module to save different types of simple geometry and annotations to `glTF`.
 You can view the result in any GLTF viewer, such as:

 - [The `<model-viewer>` tag](<https://modelviewer.dev>)
 - Online viewers like <https://gltf-viewer.donmccurdy.com/>